redis/docs/content/operate/rs/installing-upgrading/install/install-on-linux.md

 ## Install on Linux

-To install Redis Enterprise Software use the command line:
+To install Redis Enterprise Software, use the command line:

+1. Copy the installation package to the node.

 1. On the node, change to the directory where the installation package is located and extract the installation files: